-It is very important that your doctor check the progress of you or your child at regular visits.
+It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide if you should continue to take it.
-Blood and other laboratory tests may be needed to check for unwanted effects.
-If your or your child's condition does not improve, or if it becomes worse, discuss this with your doctor.
+Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 This medicine may cause hypomagnesemia (low magnesium in the blood).
-Your doctor may want to check your blood levels if you are taking this medicine for more than 1 year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics (water pills).
-Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.
+Your doctor may check your blood levels if you are taking this medicine for more than 1 year or if you are taking certain medicines together with rabeprazole.
+Check with your doctor right away if you have drowsiness, a loss of appetite, mood or mental changes, muscle spasms or twitching, seizures, nausea, vomiting, trembling, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.